 California, however, has specific laws to address Heat Illness.
 It is Regulation Section 3395.
 This provides for Heat Illness prevention for outdoor places of employment.
 This applies to (A) Agriculture; (B) Construction; (C) Landscaping; (D) Oil and Gas extraction; (E) Transportation or delivery of agricultural products, construction materials or other heavy materials (e.g. furniture, lumber, freight, cargo, cabinets, industrial or commercial materials), except for employment that consists of operating an air-conditioned vehicle and does not include loading or unloading.

 California Law defines “Heat Illness” as a serious medical condition resulting from the body’s inability to cope with a particular heat load, including heat cramps, heat exhaustion, heat syncope and heat stroke.”

 Further it defines “Environmental risk factors for heat illness” as working conditions that create the possibility that heat illness could occur, including air temperature, relative humidity, radiant heat from the sun and other sources, conductive heat sources such as the ground, air movement, workload severity and duration, protective clothing and personal protective equipment worn by employees.

 The law allows for various safeguards including the provision of potable water, access to shade, compensated cool down periods, observation and monitoring, emergency response procedures, acclimation, training, and a heat illness prevention plan

 Is there Case Law Involving Heat Exposures to Work as being Industrial?

 Yes.
 There have been numerous workers’ compensation cases involving heat injuries, namely heat stroke.
-Case law on heat illnesses range on the entire spectrum of workers’ compensation: from injury arising out of and in the course and scope of employment, to death cases as result of heat exposure.
+Case law on heat illnesses ranges on the entire spectrum of workers’ compensation: from injury arising out of and in the course and scope of employment to death cases as a result of heat exposure.

 The following are samples of those cases: